 eCommerce Marketing Strategies that work (even) in 2020

 Your eCommerce brand is in place- you know what you want to sell, who your target audience is and best sales strategy example but perhaps you’re stuck on how to reach them and make your brand name known.
 With the face of eCommerce changing by the minute, it’s imperative that any eCommerce brand arm themselves with the right eCommerce marketing strategies to announce their entrance into the industry and grab attention.

 What is an eCommerce marketing strategy?

 eCommerce marketing is the process of driving traffic to your brand, converting traffic to sales and making your brand visible to the masses. eCommerce marketing ideas are dynamic- as the industry evolves and audiences change, your strategy must too, so that you always achieve the best ROI rates.
 Picking the right strategy and customizing it to bring in the results you want to see is half the battle won.

-Set industry benchmarks to measure your goals against, like click-through rates, search engine rankings, conversion rates and more. eCommerce marketers don’t use the same strategies as traditional brands or brick-and-mortar companies, so your eCommerce marketing plans should differ too.
+Set industry benchmarks to measure your goals against, like click-through rates, search engine rankings, conversion rates and more. eCommerce marketers don’t use the same marketing tactics as traditional brands or brick-and-mortar companies, so your eCommerce marketing plans should differ too.

 What may work for one eCommerce company may not work for another, so cherry-pick from strategies to form a key set that you think will drive the most ROI, lead to the highest sales and generally be favorable for your brand image.
-This is holistic eCommerce marketing- carefully understanding each strategy and funneling the best of their effects towards your specific goals and targets.
+This is holistic eCommerce marketing- carefully understanding each strategy and funneling the best of its effects towards your specific goals and targets.

 What’s the most effective strategy for my eCommerce entity?